GeoSpark/scoperoid/README.rst

 * It seems there is no way to determine the RUN/STOP mode the 'scope is currently in, so the RUN/STOP button on the phone provides no feedback, merely sends the command to the 'scope and assumes the 'scope is in RUN mode when the app is started.
+* Thanks to the eagle-eyed PeDre on the EEVBlog forum, it *is* possible to get the RUN/STOP status by calling `:TRIGger:STATus?` So expect this in an upcoming commit.

 TODO
 ----